eliorakruman/pesst/README.md

 many people are in the event at one time.
 The system will be designed in stages.
 The first stage will include the basic security features with facial recognition, the alarm, and the tallying device.
 The second stage will involve advanced light features and an audio system.

+# Requirements
+## Lights and Audio
+- ffplay
+- yt-dlp

+These must be on your PATH